 In the late 1990s when I was working on a big project about the escape over to Sweden of Danish Jews, which began in October 1943, I managed to get an academic paper from a library in Uppsala about Nazism in Sweden during and before World War II.
 I read all sorts of books on the subject of Danish Jews and even rescue organizations for German Jews set up in Berlin, and I was fascinated by my project.
 In this paper about Nazism in Sweden – what did I find?
 Marianne Mörner was one of the pillars of the aristocratic Nazi party.
 I wasn’t surprised.
 There were at least three different Nazi parties in Sweden at the time, and one was especially dedicated to Swedish aristocratic admirers of Hitler.
 The three parties, for workers, farmers or the upper classes, were all named National Socialist this or that.

-Bernadotte was one of Napoleon’s marshals and he had even taken over Napoleon’s own betrothed, Désirée Clary, and married her in 1798.
-When he now made his entrance into Sweden he was accompanied by his wife Désirée, who became the Queen of Sweden a few years later, one big step better than being Napoleon’s betrothed, especially since Napoleon in the meantime had married Joséphine de Beauharnais.
+Bernadette was one of Napoleon’s marshals and he had even taken over Napoleon’s own betrothed, Désirée Clary, and married her in 1798.
+When he now made his entrance into Sweden, he was accompanied by his wife Désirée, who became the Queen of Sweden a few years later, one big step better than being Napoleon’s betrothed, especially since Napoleon in the meantime had married Joséphine de Beaumarchais.
 As King of Sweden from 1818 Jean Baptiste became Karl XIV Johan.
 He governed Sweden for 34 years, but he never learned to speak Swedish.

 Denmark was an occupied country very different from Norway or the continental German-occupied countries.
 Norway was of course ruled by the collaborator Vidkun Quisling, but the country was teaming with resistance fighters, many of whom made their way into Sweden across the border in the middle and the north that was not very distinguishable.

-Germany was very much dependent on Denmark for food for the military, and so this fertile country got special treatment as a ‘good’ occupied nation.
+The big difference was that Germany was very much dependent on Denmark for food for the military, and so this fertile country got special treatment as a ‘good’ occupied nation.
 Until October 1943, their Jewish population was left undisturbed, so as to show the world what a benign occupier Germany really was.
-It got to be a model, and the Germans pointed to Denmark as proof of their harmless intentions as an occupying power.
+It got to serve as a model, and the Germans pointed to Denmark as proof of their harmless intentions as an occupying power.
 Sweden went along, and it even happened that German Jews, via Denmark, who had managed to make it over to Sweden, were forced to return to Denmark.
 All this suddenly changed in October ’43.

 In September 1943, a drastic order was issued from Hitler personally.
 He suddenly decided that all Danish Jews were to be rounded up and deported to German concentration camps.
 This took place during the night of Rosh Hashanah, October 1.
 However, thanks to Georg Ferdinand Duckwitz, a German working in Copenhagen as a naval specialist for the German transportation department, the dreadful news was leaked to Hans Hedtoft, president of the Danish Social Democratic Party, who then told Rabbi Marcus Melchior about the urgent need to spread the news among the entire Jewish population, especially in Copenhagen.
 This took place just two days before the fatal night.
 Most Jews managed to go into hiding, some just with neighbors, others with families they vaguely knew in the countryside.